owos/flexitokens/README.md

 Language models (LMs) are challenging to adapt to new distributions by simply finetuning because their subword tokenizers remain unchanged during adaptation.
 FLEXITOKENS addresses this by using a simplified training objective that enables significantly greater flexibility during adaptation.

 ![FLEXITOKENS](paper/flexitoken_vs_BPE.png)

+*An example of tokenized medical text, where FLEXITOKENS produces a less fragmented sequence of tokens than BPE.
+Unlike BPE which applies a fixed tokenization, FLEXITOKENS adapts its tokenization to the medical domain, capturing domain-specific patterns more effectively.*

 ## 📁 Repository Structure